6248b8d16d1ed6821698c04b329a6c83/ASI-Project/README.md

 ## Introduction

-Autonomous Support for Information (ASI) enables users to access online information through various channels depending on their needs.
-Utilizing advanced technologies like cloud computing and machine learning, ASI autonomously retrieves and delivers relevant data from websites, databases, and other platforms.
+Autonomous Support for Information (ASI) is a project enabling users to access online information through various channels depending on their needs.
+Using cloud computing, AI language models, and various other technologies, ASI autonomously retrieves and delivers relevant data from websites, databases, and other platforms.
 It features intelligent data retrieval, continuous real-time updates, and personalized interactions through a virtual assistant using natural language processing (NLP).

 The algorithm relies on internal and external sources to answer queries.
 Here is a simplified diagram representing ASI architecture: